IirisSundin/active-learning-for-decision-making/README.md

 # Active Learning for Decision-Making from Imbalanced Observational data

-This repository contains the code (and associated documentation and instructions) used in a paper 'Active Learning for Decision-Making from Imbalanced Observational data' (ICML 2019).
+This repository contains the code (and associated documentation and instructions) used in a paper 'Active Learning for Decision-Making from Imbalanced Observational data' by Iiris Sundin, Peter Schulam, Eero Siivola, Aki Vehtari, Suchi Saria and Samuel Kaski (ICML 2019).
 Preprint: https://arxiv.org/abs/1904.05268

 All code under licence BSD-3-Clause unless otherwise stated.